trdroid/MEAN-Sample-Apps/BlogSite/README.md

 <img src="_misc/error%20-%20tried%20to%20load%20angular%20more%20than%20once.png"/>

-It is because the route to partials in the server app only handles requests for files immediately under <i>BlogSite/server/views/partials/</i>, but since the root.jade has to moved to a sub-directory under the  <i>BlogSite/server/views/partials/</i> directory to <i>BlogSite/server/views/partials/home</i>, a request to root.jade is handled by the catch-all route.
+It is because the route to partials in the server app only handles requests for files immediately under <i>BlogSite/server/views/partials/</i>, but since the root.jade has been moved moved to a sub-directory under the  <i>BlogSite/server/views/partials/</i> directory, i.e. to <i>BlogSite/server/views/partials/home</i>, a request to root.jade is handled by the catch-all route.

 A snippet from <i>BlogSite/server.js</i>